-headspace Adelaide is a free and confidential service where young people aged between 12 and 25 can access qualified youth mental health professionals.
-We do this through general headspace services and the Early Psychosis program.
-Detailed service overviews can be found in the 'more information' section.
+At headspace Adelaide we’re here for you.
+We provide free and confidential support where young people aged between 12 and 25 can access qualified youth mental health professionals.
+We do this through our General Mental Health and Early Psychosis programs.

 - Tuesday: 10:00am - 5:00pm

 - Thursday: 9:00am - 5:00pm

 headspace Adelaide is operated by Sonder.
 All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Adelaide (Adelaide PHN).

 Get tips on how to prepare your resume and present for interviews.
 Find out about local employment opportunities (full time, part-time, or casual).

 GPs can help with any physical health issues as well as issues related to sexual health, drug or alcohol use, relationship problems or feeling down or upset.
 Your centre may have a GP on site or links to one locally.

 Workers either on site or linked to the centre who can assist you with work or study opportunities.